PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/Rituraj_ClubConnect.md

 The main framework behind the solution of the problem statement is that as Following :
 ![alt text](https://github.com/Xta1neR/mern_bootcamp_2024/blob/main/02.Capstone_Project_Details/readme%20assets/Strategy%20and%20planning.png)

+The above Flowchart explains what is the hierarchy of Student Organization Clubs.
+So thus the website will be having the access to features for each specifics as below, starting from the bottom of hierarchy to the top is listed below.

+### Recruits :
+- Can go through the Registration form and apply to the Organization of thier choice.
+- Can schedule an Interview for the selection process of the Organization.
+- After getting selected for applied Organization, they can Select thier roles after exploring the work profiles.

+### Members :
+- Can go through the Announcements and Messeges made by Domain Heads / CEOs / Faculties.

 ### - List of features you want to implement.